abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 #### Step 1

-Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create an account and application if not already exists
+Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create an account and application if you don't already have one.

 #### Step 2